-The documents attached to a copy of this document and delivered to the Registrar of Companies in Hong Kong for registration were:
+The documents attached to a copy of this prospectus and delivered to the Registrar of Companies in Hong Kong SAR for registration were:

 - (a) a copy of each of the material contracts referred to in the section headed "Statutory and General Information B. Further Information About Our Business 1.
-Summary of Material Contracts" in Appendix IV to this document; and - (b) the written consents referred to in the section headed "Statutory and General Information E. Other Information 6.
-Consents of Experts" in Appendix IV to this document.
+Summary of Material Contracts" in Appendix IV to this prospectus; - (b) the written consents referred to in the section headed "Statutory and General Information E. Other Information 6.
+Consents of Experts" in Appendix IV to this prospectus; and - (c) a copy of the statement of particulars of the Selling Shareholder.